luigifreda/pyslam/README.md

 - Others: Methods like `HDC_DELF`, `SAD`, `AlexNet`, `NetVLAD`, `CosPlace`, and `EigenPlaces` directly extract global descriptors and process them using dedicated aggregators, independently from the used front-end descriptors.

 As mentioned above, only `DBoW2`, `DBoW3`, and `VLAD` require pre-trained vocabularies.

+#### Double-check your loop detection configuration and verify vocabulary compability

+When selecting a loop detection method based on a pre-trained vocabulary(such as `DBoW2`, `DBoW3`, and `VLAD`), ensure the following:
+1. The back-end and the front-end are using the same descriptor type (this is also automatically checked for consistency).
+2. A corresponding pre-trained vocubulary is available.
+For more details, refer to the [vocabulary management section](#vocabulary-management).

+If you lack a compatible vocabulary for the selected front-end descriptor type, you have the following options:
+a.
+Create and load the vocabulary (refer to the [vocabulary management section](#vocabulary-management)).
+b.
+Choose an `*_INDEPENDENT` loop detector method, which works with an independent local_feature_manager.
+c.
+Select a vocabular-free loop closing method.
+See the file `loop_detector_configs.py` for further details.

 ---